 Scotch Whisky is, in many ways, the liquid manifestation of the dual power and elegance of the countryside in which it is carefully crafted.
 As the harsh wind and rain whip against the sides of dunnage warehouses, the whisky sits safely in its casks, waiting to be bottled at just the right moment.
 It’s as much about spirit as science, and one of the most romantic epicurean experiences out there.

-So you can understand my confusion at hoping on London’s District Line, turning off the Chiswick High Street, and entering a nondescript industrial park to visit one of the world’s most talented whiskymakers.
-The romance of the moors seems a world away when you’re avoiding traffic in West London.
-But that is where John Glaser, former Diageo giant, crafts whisky for his Compass Box Whisky Company, one of the most innovative and directional forces in the whisky world.
+So you can understand my confusion at hopping on London’s District Line, turning off the Chiswick High Street, and entering a nondescript industrial park to visit one of the world’s most talented whiskymakers.
+The romance of the moors seems a world away when you’re avoiding traffic in West London, but that is where John Glaser, former Diageo giant, crafts whisky for his Compass Box Whisky Company, one of the most innovative and directional forces in the whisky world.

 The Craftsman – John Glaser

 It all started when Mr. Glaser took an enology course during his final year of college, and was bit by the wine bug.
 After a few years doing different things in the wine industry, he moved to Diageo, the company that owns brands like Smirnoff, Johnnie Walker and Guinness.
 Eventually, he was transferred to London, where he began getting involved in the whisky industry.
 Finally, in order to take his home experiments in blending to the next level, the Compass Box Whisky Company was born in 2000.
 Eleven years later, Mr. Glaser is still doing things no other whiskymaker would dream of, pushing the boundaries of what truly high quality whisky can be.